 The moisture acts as a nemesis to timber cladding so it is necessary to take adequate steps to prevent moisture from destruction.
 This is why waterproof membrane, damp-proof course (DPC), and flashing which are materials installed to stop water passing into a structure are all necessary to consider.
 Movement and shrinkage should be looked into when detailing timber cladding.

 There are several options available when designing timber cladding.
 Horizontal cladding is very common and simple to achieve.
 Boards are nailed to a base material, usually a strip of solid material or wood in a vertical manner.
 Vertical timber cladding function when counter battens enable moisture to run off in a hole.
-The most common is the board on board which tolerates the movement of timber.
-For diagonal timber cladding, the boards are angled at a 45-degree position and are affixed to a strip of solid material or wood, while allowing moisture to run off.

 Types of roof